carbon-language/carbon-lang/docs/design/generics/terminology.md

 ## Coherence

-A generics system has the _implementation coherence_ property, or simply _coherence_, if there is a single answer to the question "what is the implementation of this interface for this type, if any?" independent of context, such as the libraries imported into a given file.
+A generics or interface system has the _implementation coherence_ property, or simply _coherence_, if there is a single answer to the question "what is the implementation of this interface for this type, if any?" independent of context, such as the libraries imported into a given file.